What is a noise nuisance?

-Follow the steps below to find out how we process noise complaints:
+Follow the steps below to find out how noise complaints will be investigated in Mid Devon:

-If talking to the person doesn't help, you cannot find the person responsible to talk to, or you don't feel comfortable approaching the person, you can download and use The Noise App - please refer to the guidance below on how to use The Noise App.
+If talking to the person doesn't help, you cannot find the person responsible to talk to, or you don't feel comfortable approaching the person, you must contact the Councils Public Health Service to register the problem.
+You will be asked to provide important details on a nuisance referral form.

 Where possible, Mediation will be offered to all parties.

-For cases where we've determined a noise complaint is causing a nuisance, we'll determine the most appropriate route to take further action.
-This could involve using anti-social behaviour powers, or if the noise represents a statutory nuisance, then it's likely that a noise abatement notice will be served on the person responsible for the noise.
+If the council determine there is a nuisance, we'll consider the most appropriate course of action.
+This could involve using anti-social behaviour powers, or a noise abatement notice could be served on the person responsible for the noise.

 A noise abatement notice is a legal document that requests the recipient to reduce, limit or stop the noise that is causing the problem within a certain time period.
-It should be noted that an appeal against an abatement notice can be submitted to the Magistrates’ Court, in which case you may be required to give evidence as a witness.
+Please be aware that an appeal against an abatement notice can be submitted to the Magistrates’ Court, in which case you may be required to give evidence as a witness.

 Once a notice is served, it's a criminal offence to continue to cause a ‘statutory nuisance’ after the time period has expired.
 We can prosecute and/or seize noise making equipment if we witness a breach of the notice.

-If you don't wish to involve us or we're unable to help with your case, you may want to take your own action.
+If you don't wish to involve the Council or we're unable to help with your case, you may choose to take your own action.